AnsGoo/pypicgo-tinypng-plugin/README.md

-# tinypng for pypicgo
+# Tinypng for pypicgo

-tinypng for [PyPicGo](https://github.com/AnsGoo/PyPicGo) to compress images
+Tinypng for [PyPicGo](https://github.com/AnsGoo/PyPicGo) to compress images

 ## install